Where: US 220, Virginia Border to NC 68, Rockingham County

 Interstate 73 is to cross the Virginia border and enter Rockingham County on US 220.
 US 220 in this area is a 4-lane expressway (divided highway with at-grade intersections plus some grade-separated interchanges) which was constructed during the mid to late-1990s (the last section to be four-laned, from NC 770 to the Virginia border was completed in 1998).1 For Interstate 73 to be signed the current highway must be converted to an Interstate standard freeway (Interstates have higher specifications than normal freeways, some of specs include (at least) 12' wide lanes, 12 foot wide right shoulders, 10 foot wide left shoulders, 36 foot (in rural areas) or 10 foot medians (urban or mountainous areas), and design speeds of either 60 mph (urban) or 70 mph (rural), for more about interstate standards, go to the AASHTO standards page).

-On May 19, 2015 NCDOT let the contract that will build an interchange to replace the current NC 68/US 220 intersection at the south end of this segment.
+On May 19, 2015 NCDOT let a contract to build an interchange to replace the current NC 68/US 220 intersection at the south end of this segment.
 In May 2017 the work was completed and US 220 traffic was rerouted along what will be the I-73 North lanes that take a bridge over NC 68 and southbound traffic now uses an off-ramp to access NC 68.
-Plans for the contract included those for signage that will be placed for the exit after the project is completed in 2018.
+Plans for the contract included those for signage that now has been placed for the exit after the project was completed.
 This is the plan for the 1 Mile advance exit sign along US 220 South, which matches that on a photo of the newly placed sign in the Photos section below.8 Photos of the signage are also in the photo section of I-73 Segment 2: